-- The "N/A" column shows "N/A" for RealTracks that you either have not installed or haven't yet purchased, if "Show RealTracks that are N/A" is checked below. - "Set" is the number of the RealTracks set that includes the instrument. - The "St" (stereo) column shows whether the instrument playback is stereo or mono. - Instruments with an "N" or "Gt" in the "Nt" (notation) column will display the RealTrack in notation. - The "Artist" column has the name of the musician playing on the RealTrack instrument.
+- The "N/A" column shows "N/A" for RealTracks that you either have not installed or haven't yet purchased, if "Show RealTracks that are N/A" is checked below. - "Set" is the number of the RealTracks set that includes the instrument.
+This column also tells you whether a video is available for the RealTracks. - The "St" (stereo) column shows whether the instrument playback is stereo or mono. - Instruments with an "N" or "Gt" in the "Nt" (notation) column will display the RealTrack in notation. - The "Artist" column has the name of the musician playing on the RealTrack instrument.
 See the "Artist Bio" box for information about the player. - The letter "t" in the "T" column indicates RealTracks that are tempo swappable and can be substituted with other RealTracks that are made at different tempos. - If the "H" column is blank, it means that Holds, Shots, and Pushes are available for the listed RealTracks.
 The letter "n" in this column means that they are available but not installed.
-A dash means that no Holds, Shots, and Pushes are available for the style. - A letter "s" in the "S" column indicates that the RealTracks instrument comes with simple style variations.
+A dash - means that no Holds, Shots, and Pushes are available for the style. - A letter "s" in the "S" column indicates that the RealTracks instrument comes with simple style variations.
 By request, a Jazz Swing RealTracks has been created that plays the simplest bass lines for Jazz Swing, with root and 5th in the "a" section, and quarter notes only in the "b" section.
 To hear these, choose the RealTracks named "very simple" in the RealTracks dialog (by using "very simple" as a text filter).